benmvp/slides/2023/halfstackclt/webdev.md

 - If you remember...
   - This was the poll I had on the right-hand-side of my site
-- It was asking about connection speed
+- It was asking about connection speed, remember?
 - It had square corners

 /////